sobjornstad/esc/README.md

 * esc is *extensible*.
   If you frequently need to
-  multiply two numbers together, add five, and then divide the result by pi, you can add a function to the calculator to do this specific operation using a couple of lines of Python code.
+  multiply two numbers together, add five, and then divide the result by pi, you can add an operation to the calculator to do this specific operation using a couple of lines of Python code.
   The extension features are simple enough to be accessible even to people who do not know Python